Naptie/PhigrosInfoCollector/README.md

   ]
 }
 ```
-Specifically, `version` represents the current version of Phigros of which we provide information, `last-updated-ts` and `last-updated` represent the time when the API has been last updated, respectively in the UNIX timestamp format and a human-readable format.
+Specifically, `version` represents the current version of Phigros of which we provide information, `last-updated-ts` and `last-updated` represent the time when the files have been last updated, respectively in the UNIX timestamp format and a human-readable format.

 Then comes the location of _Phigros all-in-one chapter_'s cover (which is `covers/phigros.png`), followed by the total number of songs in Phigros.